 After noticing a need for high-quality medicines during his ten years of work as a surgeon for the U.S. Navy, Dr. Edward R. Squibb founded what would later be known as Bristol Myers-Squibb.

-The organization also invests its resources back into its employees, which is why Bristol Myers-Squibb ranked #78 in Glassdoor’s Best Places to Work 2021.
-Employees enjoy attractive benefits, including three weeks’ minimum paid vacation, undergraduate scholarships to children of employees, childcare services, and on-site luxury services such as automobile detailing and massage therapy.
+The organization also invests its resources back into its employees, which is why Bristol Myers-Squibb employees enjoy attractive benefits, including three weeks’ minimum paid vacation, undergraduate scholarships to children of employees, childcare services, and on-site luxury services such as automobile detailing and massage therapy.

 People of all backgrounds are encouraged to join the Bristol Myers-Squibb team.
 Diversity is at the heart of the company’s mission.
-Women account for just over 50 percent of the Bristol Myers-Squibb workforce, and about 30 percent of the company’s employees are minorities.
+Women account for just over 35.7 percent of the Bristol Myers-Squibb workforce, and about 28 percent of the company’s employees are minorities.
 According to Stan, a member of the Strategic Operations team, “[At BMS], Diversity isn’t just race or sex.
-It’s diversity of your skills, and people come in with diverse ideas, and they change things.”
+It’s [a] diversity of your skills, and people come in with diverse ideas, and they change things.”

 In addition to the New York City headquarters, Bristol Myers-Squibb has research facilities worldwide, including two in Cambridge, Massachusetts.